-Name Year Became Director Background and Qualifications Jacqueline F. Moloney 2016 Ms. Moloney has served since 2015 as the Chancellor of the University of Massachusetts Lowell, a public university with over 17,000 students, and served as its Executive Vice Chancellor from 2007 to 2015.
+Ms. Moloney has served since 2015 as the Chancellor of the University of Massachusetts, Lowell, a public university with over 17,000 students, and served as its Executive Vice Chancellor from 2007 to 2015.
 Ms. Moloney has been a tenured professor at the University since 1994 and served as the Dean of Online and Continuing Education from 1994 to 2007.
-Since 2008, Ms. Moloney has served as a director and member of the audit, strategic planning, marketing, investment, technology and executive committees of Enterprise Bancorp, Inc., a publicly held bank.
-She holds an Ed.D. from the University of Massachusetts Lowell.
+Since 2008, Ms. Moloney has served as a director and member of the compensation, nominating and corporate governance, strategic planning, technology and executive committees of Enterprise Bancorp, Inc., a publicly held bank.
+She holds an Ed.D. from the University of Massachusetts, Lowell.
 Ms. Moloney has over 30 years of experience as a leader in non-profit organizations.
-She has a deep history of working with business and industry, and she established the first incubators at the University of Massachusetts Lowell which are the home to approximately 50 early stage companies.
+She has a deep history of working with business and industry, and she established the first incubators at the University of Massachusetts, Lowell, which are the home to approximately 50 early stage companies.
 She provides valuable knowledge and insight on emerging strategic planning and management and business trends.

-Elizabeth A. Mora 2012 Ms. Mora has served since March 2016 as the Chief Administrative Officer, and from 2008 to February 2016 served as the Chief Financial Officer, of The Charles Stark Draper Laboratory, Inc., a non-profit engineering research and development laboratory serving the national interest in applied research, engineering development, advanced technical education, and technology transfer.
+Year Became Background and Qualifications Name Director Ms. Mora has served since March 2016 as the Chief Administrative Officer, and from 2008 to Elizabeth A. Mora 2012 February 2016 served as the Chief Financial Officer, of The Charles Stark Draper Laboratory, Inc., a non-profit engineering research and development laboratory serving the national interest in applied research, engineering development, advanced technical education, and technology transfer, or Draper Labs.
 From 1997 until 2008, she worked for Harvard University, ultimately serving as Chief Financial Officer and Vice President for Finance, and previously serving as Associate Vice President, Research Administration and the Director of the Office of Sponsored Research.
 Prior to joining Harvard, Ms. Mora worked for Coopers and Lybrand (now PricewaterhouseCoopers LLP) from 1989 to 1997 and was one of the founding members of its National Regulatory Consulting Practice.
 Ms. Mora is a Certified Public Accountant and has an M.B.A. from the Simmons College Graduate School of Management.
-She has served since 2016 as a director, and since January 2017 as Chairman of the Corporate Responsibility Committee, of GCP Applied Technologies, Inc., a publicly held company that provides construction and packaging technology products.
+She is the Chair of the Board at GCP Applied Technologies, Inc., a publicly held company that provides construction and building material products, and has served on its Board of Directors since 2016.
 Ms. Mora's extensive financial background, including her current role as Chief Administrative Officer of a prominent research and development organization, provides valuable insights for our Board of Directors, the Audit Committee and the Compensation Committee, and strong leadership as Chair of the Compensation Committee.

-Name Year Became Director Background and Qualifications Michelle M. Warr ner Director Nominee Ms. Warner has served as Senior Vice President, General Counsel and Corporate Secretary for USG Corporation, a leading manufacturer of building products and solutions, since January 2016, and will serve until the completion of the announced acquisition of USG by Gebr.
-Knauf KG.
-From 1997 until 2016, she worked in a variety of legal positions for Motorola Solutions, Inc. (formerly Motorola, Inc.), most recently as Deputy General Counsel and Corporate Secretary, prior to that, serving as Corporate Vice President, Law, Corporate, Securities and Transactions.
-She serves on the Board of Directors for Logan Square Preservation, a non-profit organization, and is Chair of the President's Council and an ex officio member of the Board of Trustees of the Museum of Science and Industry, Chicago.
+Also, Ms. Mora provides valuable insights on cyber security based on her oversight of Information Technology at Draper Labs, a leader in cyber security threat detection.
+2019 Michelle M. Warner Ms. Warner served as Senior Vice President, General Counsel and Corporate Secretary for USG Corporation, a leading manufacturer of building products and solutions, from January 2016 until its acquisition by privately held Gerb.
+Knauf KG in April 2019.
+From 1997 until 2015, she worked in a variety of legal positions for Motorola Solutions, Inc. (formerly Motorola, Inc.), a provider of communication infrastructure, devices, accessories, software and services, most our Board.

+recently as Deputy General Counsel and Corporate Secretary, prior to that, serving as Corporate Vice President, Law, Corporate, Securities and Transactions.
+She serves on the Board of Directors for Logan Square Preservation, a non-profit organization, and is Chair of the and Industry, Chicago.
 She also serves on the Board of Advisors of Denison University.
 Ms. Warner received a J.D. from the Northwestern University School of Law and a B.S. in Economics from Denison University.
-Due to Ms. Warner's strong background in mergers and acquisitions, as well as securities and corporate governance, she
+Due to Ms. Warner's strong background in mergers and